SetBased/php-audit/docs/getting-started.rst

 Getting Started
 ===============

-In this chapter you will learn how to install PhpStratum and start creating audit trails on your application data.
+In this chapter you will learn how to install PhpAudit and start creating audit trails on your application data.

 Installing PhpAudit
 -------------------

-The preferred way to install PhpStratum is using composer_:
+The preferred way to install PhpAudit is using composer_:

 .. code:: sh